Opinion | What’s missing from Joe Biden’s covid-19 advisory board

 Let’s say health experts recommend that bars and gyms close based on the evidence that they are high-risk settings for coronavirus transmission.
 Economists might offer an alternate perspective: If people are still going to gather in homes when bars close, could such a policy hurt businesses while not substantially reducing infections?
 If the decision is made to close the businesses, what kinds of support should be provided to owners and employees?

 Optics are also important.
-For months, President Trump has set up health officials as bogeymen.
+For months, President Trump has set up health officials as boogeymen.
 Many Americans believed him when he said doctors want to shut everything down.
 Instead of putting the blame on Trump for his lack of action around the virus, they see public health as the reason businesses are faltering and millions are out of work.
 Having economists and business executives work hand in hand with doctors will help dispel that notion.
 Together, they can explain that following public health guidance is the pathway to economic recovery.

 Second, the advisory board should include prominent Republicans.
 Most people on it either are nonpartisan scientists or have close ties to previous Democratic administrations.
 There are just a few people who served in Republican administrations.